-Born in Mytholmroyd, near Hebden Bridge, he lived here until 1937.
+Born in Mytholmroyd, near Hebden Bridge, he lived in Yorkshire until 1937.
 He wrote a number of poems about his early life in the area.
 Hughes, consistently described as one of the 20th century’s greatest English poets, was also a prolific children’s author and translator.
-He was married to the poet Sylvia Plath and became
+He was married to the poet Sylvia Plath and became Poet Laureate in 1984.

 Born in York, he published about four hundred poems.
 His poetry was encyclopaedic in scope and method, ranging in style from obscure 20th century modernism to ballads and limericks.

 Ian McMillan (1956 – )